jeremy-rifkin/MC-Turtle-Mechanics/README.md

 ### Turtle Eggs
 **Trampling**
-- 🟢 Turtle eggs have a 1/100 chance per step of breaking while being walked on.
+- 🟢 Turtle eggs have a 1/100 chance per tick of breaking while being walked on.
+The egg can't be broken while crouch-walked on.
   [TurtleEggBlock.java:41]
 - 🟢 Turtle eggs have a 1/3 chance of breaking when a living entity falls onto them.
+Chance of breaking is not dependent on the heigh from which the entity falls.
 Zombies can't break eggs by falling onto them.
 [TurtleEggBlock.java:47]
 - 🟢⚠️ When an anvil is dropped onto a turtle egg, the anvil breaks and the turtle egg is unharmed.
-- ⬜️ When a multi-egg block is trampled, only one egg is broken.
+- ⬜️ When a multi-egg block is trampled, one egg is broken at a time.
 [TurtleEggBlock.java:58]
 - 🟢 Turtle eggs can't be trampled by bats - bats are explicitly called out in the code.
 Possibly the result of a hilarious bug report?
 [TurtleEggBlock.java:148]
 - 🟢⚠️ Despite special handling being added for bats, other flying mobs can technically trample